stevendbarnett/stevendbarnett.github.io/_pages/teaching.md

 <hr style="border:2px solid gray">

----

-I have had the opportunity to serve as a teaching assistant for the following courses.
+I have had the opportunity to serve as a teaching assistant for the following courses:

 Virginia Tech
 ------